mikesol/wall/docs/src/functions-3.md

 # Functions III

-Let's dive a bit deeper into function invocation in Wall.
+Let's dive a bit deeper into function composition and invocation in Wall.

+## `{}`

+A common shorthand for function creation in Wall is `{ 1 2 3 4 }` instead of `[ \ 1 2 \ 3 4 ]`.

 ## Greed

 By default, all function invocations in Wall are maximally *greedy*.
-That is, when invoked, they will gobble any argument, even if it is a function.
+That is, when invoked, they will gobble any argument that may be in their domain, even if it is a function.
 Sometimes, this is what we want.

 ```
 w> name = [ \ > "greater than" \ < "less than" ]